-Name of the activity Safety and hygiene in the kitchen Objectives To familiarize AFMID with the rules of safety and hygiene in the kitchen To increase the independence and self-realization of AFMID To increase the independence and self-realization of AFMID To improve the skills and competencies of AFMID to create better connections between family members To improve social and emotional relationships with others To improve the all round health of AFMID Level of difficulty 2 (1 = easy 2= medium, 3=hard) Duration 1 hour Resources required Equipped kitchen (cooking utensils and appliances) Support from educators / family members Description of the activity Introductory talk with AFMID: what the rules of safety and hygiene in the kitchen are why they should be followed? what are the dangers in the kitchen (spreading bacteria from food, food poisoning, cuts, burns, etc.)? what food can be eaten raw, which must be cooked? etc Familiarizing AFMID with the rules of safety and hygiene in the kitchen: Always use an apron and tie long hair in a ponytail Wash your hands often in soap and water and clean your work surface and utensils Always wash vegetables and fruits under running tap water Always separate raw meat, poultry, seafood and eggs from other foods use different cutting boards and knives, one for fresh vegetables and fruits and the other for raw meat, poultry and seafood keep raw foods separate from cooked food, do not use the same container cook food at the right temperature and at the right time so that it does not stay raw or overcook Put meat, poultry, eggs and other perishable products in the refrigerator or freeze them as soon as you return from the store.
-Thawed food should be cooked immediately keep your hands away from hot objects and always wear protective gloves when handling them use a knife and other sharp objects with extreme caution, never turn the blade upside down or towards yourself and others Electrical appliances must be switched off immediately are use If cooked food is not eaten, it should be stored in the refrigerator Demonstrate and practice the rules of safety and hygiene in the kitchen (holding a knife properly, wearing an apron, using gloves, washing hands properly, cleaning the work surface, washing dishes, etc.) Methodology • Conversation• Tasking and learning by stages• Verbal instructions• Guidance, suggestions• Demonstration• Showing, pointing out• Practice• Observation• Physical guidance• Praising Results AFMID will learn about the rules of safety and hygiene in the kitchen.
-The following skills and competencies of the individual will be developed: Communication skills Motor / physical skills Conducting choices/decision making Awareness of oneself and one's body Take responsibility Awareness of oneself and one's body Teamwork and togetherness Accepting support Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.
+Name of the Cafaty and hygians in the kitchen activity Safety and hygiene in the kitchen Objectives To familiarize AFMID with the rules of safety and hygiene in the kitchen To improve the skills and competencies of AFMID to create better connections between family members To improve the skills and competencies of AFMID to create better connections between family members To improve social and emotional relationships with others To improve the all round health of AFMID Level of difficulty 2 (1 = easy 2= medium, 3=hard) Duration 1 hour Resources required Equipped kitchen (cooking utensils and appliances) Support from educators / family members Description of the activity Introductory talk with AFMID: what the rules of safety and hygiene in the kitchen are why they should be followed? what are the dangers in the kitchen (spreading bacteria from food, food poisoning, cuts, burns, etc.)? what food can be eaten raw, which must be cooked? etc Familiarizing AFMID with the rules of safety and hygiene in the kitchen: Always use an apron and tie long hair in a ponytail Wash your hands often in soap and water and clean your work surface and utensils Always wash vegetables and fruits under running tap water Always separate raw meat, poultry, seafood and eggs from other foods use different cutting boards and knives, one for fresh vegetables and fruits and the other for raw meat, poultry and seafood keep raw foods separate from cooked food, do not use the same container cook food at the right temperature and at the right time so that it does not stay raw or overcook Put meat, poultry, eggs and other perishable products in the refrigerator or freeze them as soon as you return from the store.
+Thawed food should be cooked immediately keep your hands away from hot objects and always wear protective gloves when handling them use a knife and other sharp objects with extreme caution, never turn the blade upside down or towards yourself and others Electrical appliances must be switched off immediately after use If cooked food is not eaten, it should be stored in the refrigerator Demonstrate and practice the rules of safety and hygiene in the kitchen (holding a knife properly, wearing an apron, using gloves, washing hands properly, cleaning the work surface, washing dishes, etc.) Methodology Conversation Verbal instructions Demonstration Practice Physical guidance Tasking and learning by stages Guidance, suggestions Showing, pointing out Observation Praising Results - AFMID will learn about the rules of safety and hygiene in the kitchen. - The following skills and competencies of the individual will be developed: Communication skills Motor / physical skills Conducting choices/decision making Awareness of oneself and one's body Take responsibility Awareness of oneself and one's body Teamwork and togetherness Accepting support Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.